Prism-Client/Aether-UI/README.md

 **Aether is a UI component library engine for Minecraft** and LWJGL projects (or anything really).
 You can create your own renderer implementation or use the default implementation with *[NanoVG](https://github.com/memononen/nanovg "An anti-aliased vector graphics library")*, which is an **Anti-Aliased vector graphics library**. **Please note the project is in the early stages of development.** Bugs may arise, and there might be incomplete/missing features.
 I have not chosen a license for the project.
 The discord server for the parent project can be found [here](https://discord.gg/jg3aWfASPp).

+In a future release, the ability to import designs directly from figma, and to load actually css will be added.

 Todo add screenshots here!!!